Vi (League of Legends): Arcane

-After spending many years in a prison called Stillwater, Vi is released by Caitlyn Kiramman, a young upstart member of Piltover's security forces who requests her assistance in her investigation into Silco's criminal enterprise.
-Returning to the undercity, now called Zaun, Vi and Caitlyn gather evidence on Silco with the help of the Firelight faction led by Ekko, an old friend who worked for Benzo, an associate of Vander.
+After spending many years in prison, Vi is released by Caitlyn Kiramman, a young, upstart Piltover enforcer who requests her assistance in investigating Silco's criminal enterprise.
+Returning to the undercity, now called Zaun, Vi and Caitlyn gather evidence.
 In a notable scene, Vi appears to flirt with Caitlyn, calling her "hot" and nicknaming her "cupcake".
-Vi also encounters her sister, who now goes by the moniker of "Jinx" after having been adopted by Silco, and is jealous of Caitlyn's perceived closeness to her sister.
+They also encounter Vi's sister, who now goes by the moniker of "Jinx" after having been adopted by Silco.